AMSA's 20th Annual Poster Session & Project Exhibition: Share Your Story!

-In addition, for the first time ever, we are formally including projects – completed or in progress – designed and implemented by participants in the AMSA Academy Scholars Programs and Leadership Institutes.
+In addition, we are formally including projects – completed or in progress – designed and implemented by participants in the AMSA Academy Scholars Programs and Leadership Institutes.
 Students from past and current Scholars Programs and Institutes are strongly encouraged to submit abstracts of their projects, regardless of completion status.
 In fact, we especially encourage students to submit abstracts for projects that are still in development or active implementation, as the exhibition will be an excellent opportunity to receive feedback and new ideas which can be incorporated into the ongoing evaluation and execution of your project.

 You can submit one or more abstracts in any of the following categories: